 Center Coast Brookfield MLP & Energy Infrastructure Fund Announces Quarterly Distribution

-/EIN News/ -- NEW YORK, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Center Coast Brookfield MLP & Energy Infrastructure Fund (NYSE: CEN) (the “Fund”) today announced the amount of the December 2022 quarterly distribution.
-Based upon the recommendation of Brookfield Public Securities Group LLC (“PSG”), the Fund’s adviser, and its portfolio management team, the Board of Trustees declared the Fund’s quarterly distribution for December 2022 at a rate of $0.225 per share.
+NEW YORK, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Center Coast Brookfield MLP & Energy Infrastructure Fund CEN (the "Fund") today announced the amount of the December 2022 quarterly distribution.
+Based upon the recommendation of Brookfield Public Securities Group LLC ("PSG"), the Fund's adviser, and its portfolio management team, the Board of Trustees declared the Fund's quarterly distribution for December 2022 at a rate of $0.225 per share.

 |Ex-Date